Spooky UK Halloween Events – 2019 edition

 Ghost Walks and Tours

 Ghost tours are popular all over the world and you’ll find them all around the UK.
 They range from the simple, family friendly walks with a guide telling spooky stories to full on live action role play events that aim to scare the living daylights out of you.
 Do check what you’re in for before you take the little ones!
 If walking is too much for you, you could always try a Ghost Bus Tour in either London, York or Edinburgh.
-You can pick it up near the castle.
 Just check the driver is alive before setting off as the undead don’t tend to stop at traffic lights.

 5 Tours Under Edinburgh

 Halloween Scotland is so much a thing even the undead are signing up for tickets.
-In Edinburgh there are many different ghost tours to choose from.
+Here’s our Edinburgh Halloween 2019 round up of the fun.
+If you are in the city for a short time a ghost tour is a priority.
 City of The Dead Tours were named Britain’s Best Ghost Walk by Scare.com and offer several different tours including a tour of The Underground City of the Dead and a Haunted Graveyard tour.
 There are lots of extra tours scheduled for Halloween week.
 Or you could organise your own using the Haunted Edinburgh app.

 6 Meet the Ghosts of York